coalton-lang/coalton-website/content/post/20211212-typeclasses.md

 This code is starting to smell.
 Before we had a protocol based off of generic functions to define the behavior of our transformations.
 But now, we are assigning distinguished ones to global variables and providing inelegant access to them by prototype objects or class names.

 In this case, as a professional programmer, I would just say $n$ must be positive, and be done with it.
-But it's not satisfying conclusion to just ignore the elephant in the room: We can't write generic code that uses identity transformations unless we make explicit mention of the indentity object we want, which goes against the tenets of generic, polymorphic code.
+But it's not satisfying conclusion to just ignore the elephant in the room: We can't write generic code that uses identity transformations unless we make explicit mention of the identity object we want, which goes against the tenets of generic, polymorphic code.

 ## Setting the Stage for Typeclasses